Eta to become tropical storm again and unleash heavy rain, strong winds in Cuba and Florida

 Gulf of Mexico

 In the event that Eta makes it into the Gulf of Mexico next week, its intensity would likely be capped — meaning the atmosphere would probably be unable to support anything above a high-end tropical storm or a low-end hurricane.
-That’s because the storm will be encountering cooler sea surface temperatures and, move importantly, wind shear — a disruptive change in wind speed and/or direction with height.
+That’s because the storm will be encountering cooler sea surface temperatures and, more important, wind shear — a disruptive change in wind speed and/or direction with height.

 It is 2020 after all though, and the hurricane season to date has been filled with a litany of surprises.
 Eta’s forecast will probably evolve in the days ahead.